 The exercises in Early Intervention for Children with ASD: Considerations bring to light some general principles in early behavioral intervention for children with ASD.
-We emphasize the importance of looking beyond specific content and illustrate how exercises can be employed to teach foundational capacities such as attention and memory and to improve social awareness and social acuity.
-We stress the importance of 'intrinsic program coherence' as we articulate relations between individual exercises / abilities.
+We illuminate analysis and synthesis and illustrate how exercises can be employed to teach foundational capacities such as attention and memory.
+We stress the importance of 'intrinsic program coherence' as we adumbrate different kinds of relations between individual programs.
+The selective array of programs and considerations is designed to assist clinicians in curriculum development.

 Basic Expressive Prepositions (2)